jspuij/Cortex.Net/docs/pages/sharedstate.md

-# Shared State
+# Shared state

 To be able to track observables and generate a dependency graph, Cortex.Net has to keep its own internal state somewhere.
 It does this by maintaining a reference to an [ISharedState](xref:Cortex.Net.ISharedState) instance in every Observable and Derivation.
 In most applications with a UI this will be a single instance for the entire application.
 However other scenarios are entirely possible.
-The most different possibilites are described below:
+Two distict possibilities are described below:

-## One Single Global State
+## A single global state

-This is the most common scenario where one instance is shared among all Observables and derivations.
+This is the most common scenario where one instance is shared among all Observables and Derivations.
 It's also the default scenario; calling a constructor on an Observable or referencing [Cortex.Net.SharedState.GlobalState](xref:Cortex.Net.SharedState.GlobalState) will automatically and lazily create a global instance of shared state: